Daniellappv/datahub-cloud-template-newest/README.md

 <Excel url="https://storage.portaljs.org/IC-Gantt-Chart-Project-Template-8857.xlsx" />

-Simply replace the URL with the one of your Excel file.
+Simply upload your Excel file to your Github repository and replace the URL with the relative path of the uploaded file.

 > Note: This component allows you to present all tabs in your Excel file.
 You can sort the rows by clicking on the Column name and you can also filter each column by clicking on the triple bar symbol next to the Column name.